tsgates/arch-wiki-markdown/wiki/Emacs.md

 search.
 To make use of this, press C-s C-s or C-r C-r to search forward or backward again, respectively.

+I-search has some useful commands.
+Use M-e to edit the search field.
+Use M-c to toggle case-sensitive matching.

 Regular Expression searches behave identically to the searching described above except for the command to initiate the search.
 Use C-M-s or C-M-r to initiate a regexp search forward or backward, respectively.